Built in 1850 on the seashore in Corrie village, 6 miles from Brodick ferry terminal.

 Inside the hotel

-There are no TV’s in the bedrooms….relax and chat with fellow guests and locals in the bar, play a game of pool in the lounge, indulge yourself with a boardgame or simply enjoy the tranquility and appreciate the scenery.
+The bedrooms at The Corrie Hotel intentionally do not have televisions, relax and chat with fellow guests and locals in the bar, play a game of pool in the lounge, indulge yourself with a boardgame or simply enjoy the tranquility and appreciate the scenery.

 In all areas of the hotel, dogs are allowed, and the welcome folder features a page on ‘Dogs at The Corrie Hotel’.
 You’ll find dog treats and towels for muddy paws.
 We also have a dog menu if your dog gets hungry in collaboration with Sir Woofchester.